microsoft/TypeScript-Handbook/pages/Classes.md

 Here both `Snake` and `Horse` create a `move` method that overrides the `move` from `Animal`, giving it functionality specific to each class.
 Note that even though `tom` is declared as an `Animal`, since its value is a `Horse`, when `tom.move(34)` calls the overriding method in `Horse`:

+Derived classes that contain constructor functions must call `super()` which will execute the constructor function on the base class.

 ```
 Slithering...
 Sammy the Python moved 5m.